Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Introduction

 \section{Introduction}

 The theory of Hilbert C*-modules exists for about 70 resp.~50 years since the famous works by I. Kaplansky, resp.~by W.~L.~Paschke and by M.~A.~Rieffel.
-Nevertheless, a new problem has been discovered which forces to review wide parts of the theory.
+Nevertheless, a new problem has been discovered which forces to review parts of the theory.
 Some years ago O.~M.~Shalit and B.~Solel investigated Hilbert subproduct systems of Hilbert product systems, cf.~\cite{Shalit_Solel,Shalit_Skeide}.
 One core question has been whether there might exist special bounded modular functionals on pairs of Hilbert C*-modules into the C*-algebra of their coefficients: Let $M\subset N$ be two Hilbert $A$-modules over a given C*-algebra $A$ such that the orthogonal complement of $M$ w.r.t. $N$ equals $\{ 0 \}$.
-Does there exist a non-trivial extension $r_0$ of the zero map from $M$ to $A$ to $N$?
-This question is the analogue of the separation problem for similar pairs of linear spaces of quite different kinds by (sorts of) bounded linear functionals.
+Does there exist a non-trivial modular extension $r_0$ of the zero map from $M$ to $A$ to $N$?
+This question is the analogue of the categorical separation problem for similar pairs of linear spaces of quite different kinds by (sorts of) bounded linear functionals.
+We refer to J.~Kaad and M.~Skeide \cite{KS} and to V.~M.~Manuilov \cite{M} for initial investigations.